- Employee benefits

 Here’s what you need to know if your layoff is permanent.
 If you’ve been laid off temporarily see What to do if you’re being laid off temporarily.

-Note: The information here applies to non-represented Professional and Support Staff (PSS) who hold career positions and represented employees unless otherwise stipulated by the collective bargaining agreement.
+Note: The information here applies to policy-covered Professional and Support Staff (PSS) who hold career positions and represented employees unless otherwise stipulated by the collective bargaining agreement.
 If you’re in a position classified as MSP (manager, senior professional) or SMG (senior management group), please see the Termination of Employment Fact Sheet PDF.
 Talk to your local benefits office to confirm the provisions of your benefits.

 Understand your rights and UC’s policies.